-While there are periods that are said to offer the best safari experiences in Africa, we believe that no two dream safaris are the same.
-To determine what’s best for you, and your particular dream, we recommend a thorough consultation with Art of Safari.
-Nevertheless, here’s our breakdown of the best time to go on safari.
+We believe that no two dream safaris are the same, and to determine what’s best for you, and your particular dream, we recommend a thorough consultation with Art of Safari.
+In the meantime though, here’s our breakdown of what to consider when deciding on the best time to visit Africa on safari.

 After careful consideration, we’d then advise you on the best times of the year to travel for you, and we’d ultimately be able to create a bespoke safari for you.

 That said, it is possible to split the year into sections, each of which have their pros and cons for safari travel.
-Read on to find out what these are, or download our handy infographic for a quick overview.
+Read on to find out what these are.

-We believe your classic ‘best time to go on safari’ is when there’s a good mix of:
+We believe your classic ‘best time to visit Africa on safari’ is when there’s a good mix of: